RhubarbPHP/Module.RestApi/docs/basics.md

 ## Collection resources

 To present a collection of items in a single resource extend the CollectionRestResource.
-Collection resources still get an href property, but instead of the key value pairs of an item it has a sub node called **"items"** which is an array of the matching items.
-It also has a count property and because it will normally limit the collection to 100 items a range property tells you which section of the full list you're currently viewing.
+Collection resources still get an href property, but instead of the key-value pairs of an item it has a sub-node called **"items"** which is an array of the matching items.
+It also has a count property, and because it will normally limit the collection to 100 items, a range property tells you which section of the full list you're currently viewing.

 Instead of implementing the `get()` function you implement the `getItems()` function instead.

-Here is the collection form of our days of the week resource.
+Here is the collection form of our days-of-the-week resource.

 ``` php
 class DaysOfTheWeek extends CollectionRestResource